SC21 Is Planning for an In-Person Event

 We appreciate your support, and look forward to seeing you in November.

 Before You Travel

 Before traveling to the conference, we recommend that you stay informed of any information your local health agencies may make available and take reasonable precautions to protect yourself.
-ACM continues to closely monitor this dynamic situation and will provide updates with any developments.
+SC21 continues to closely monitor this dynamic situation and will provide updates with any developments.

-At SC21 in St. Louis
+On-Site in St. Louis

 We are working with the America’s Center and the city of St. Louis to follow all regional guidelines and rules around health and safety protocols as outlined by the city of St. Louis and the U.S. Center for Disease Control (CDC).

 The following steps are being taken to maintain a safe and healthy environment at SC21:

 Cleaning: The America’s Center is a Global Biorisk Advisory Council’s (GBAC) STAR Facility Accreditation for their commitment to ensuring a clean, safe, and healthy environment for our employees, customers and stakeholders.
 The accreditation means America’s Center has: